 This presentation includes several recorded videos and playback may vary depending on your device.
 If you would like to view the clips at their best, please see: https://www.semel.ucla.edu/peers/resources/role-play-videos?field_peers_video_tags_tid=887&=Apply

-Handouts are online at: http://ariconference.com/webinars/teasing.pdf
+Handouts are online at: https://ariconference.com/webinars/teasing.pdf

 No continuing education credits are available for this particular webinar, but free certificates of participation will be available upon successful completion of a brief knowledge quiz online at: https://www.classmarker.com/online-test/start/?quiz=66j5aba90f23dcdd

 6:39 – Bullying and peer victimization

 8:20 – Risk factors for peer rejection

 8:58 – Visual: Categories of peer rejection in adolescents

 10:30 – Defining bullying